 So where to next?
 Will the Queen bed continue to rule or will the King bed takeover?
 The bedroom space is changing, modern life has blurred the boundaries of the home – bedrooms are no longer just for sleeping!

 The bedroom zone has now become almost like a secondary living zone for many people, a space for study, relaxation or watching Netflix.
 Master bedrooms and guest spaces are getting larger as a result and sales for King and Super King mattresses are sky-rocketing.
-Interested to see if you could fit a king bed suite in your bedroom?
-Test it out with our bedroom planner.

 It’s likely we’ll see a lot more King beds in the bedroom as people seek out the most comfortable night’s sleep, and for those looking for true luxury Super Kings will become a much more common sight.
 If you want to know more about King mattress sizes you should read our article comparing Australian Kings and their US counterpart, the California King!